Bullying10K: A Large-Scale Neuromorphic Dataset towards Privacy-Preserving Bullying Recognition: Introduction

 \section{Introduction}

 The issue of violence in daily life poses a significant threat to individuals' physical and mental well-being.
 In addition to merely punishing for violent actions, it is crucial to deter and prevent their occurrence proactively.
 Implementing surveillance cameras in public spaces has effectively facilitated the prompt detection of emerging violent behavior.
-While this strategy has somewhat curbed violent incidents, the widespread deployment of these cameras stirs up concerns over potential invasions of individuals' privacy, leading to significant apprehensions.
+While this strategy has curbed violent incidents \cite{mclean2013here,belur2020systematic}, the widespread deployment of these cameras stirs up concerns over potential invasions of individuals' privacy, leading to significant apprehensions.

 The proliferation of cameras has dramatically enhanced the ease of data collection.
 Cameras are commonly employed for indoor and outdoor surveillance, capturing instances of violence or emergencies \cite{rajpoot2015video,haering2008evolution,elharrouss2021review}.
-Nonetheless, this data-gathering method frequently requires obtaining explicit consent from recorded participants.
+Nonetheless, this data-gathering method frequently requires obtaining explicit consent from recorded participants for public data collection.
 Obtaining comprehensive consent from individuals captured on camera poses significant challenges \cite{rajpoot2015video,slobogin2002public}.
 In addition to capturing movement data, personal information related to privacy, such as facial features and attire, is recorded and potentially stored on untrusted third-party servers with high-performance capabilities, thereby intensifying the potential for privacy breaches.
+Privacy refers to personal information that an individual does not wish to be accessed or understood by others.
+The disclosure of such information might result in a loss of benefits or harm to the individual's interests.
+Privacy preserving involves measures to ensure that private information contained within data is either eliminated or made extremely difficult to extract.
+Facial data is one of the most commonly used types of information for identity recognition.
+It has been widely adopted for applications such as facial payment systems \cite{liu2021resistance} and device unlocking \cite{vamsi2019face}, making it one of the most concerned about in terms of privacy.
+Therefore, in this article, the primary focus of privacy protection is on facial information used in critical payment and unlocking scenarios rather than broadly on whether an individual can be identified.
 At present, most of the commonly employed violence detection datasets primarily utilize RGB images.
 We aim to devise a strategy that effectively identifies unusual and violent incidents while minimizing the risk of privacy breaches during normal circumstances.